-Monrovia is encouraging landscapers to not forget about ornamental grasses this fall season.
+Monrovia is encouraging landscapers to not forget about ornamental grasses for the fall season.

 “They are low maintenance, great for hedges and privacy plantings, and do well in containers,” the company says.